 A common concern for practitioners working with parents of young children is how to enter into a conversation with families about what is perceived as a difficult topic.
 Engaging parents in honest and supportive conversations can help enable change and sustain relationships.

 This three-hour workshop explores the context of these 'difficult conversation' situations and the desired outcomes.
-The course considers the skills and qualities required to enter into these conversations.
+The course considers the skills and qualities required to enter into these conversations from a partnership perspective and provides practical opportunities to

 Target population: educators.